open-tale/open-tale.github.io/_docs/06-skills.md

 * A character with a Frenzy mark loses one point of Defense, Willpower and Toughness.

+#### Bash

+* Roll for: Strength

+* The maximum range is equal to 1m.

+* If the SP is higher than the target's Toughness, the target gets marked with a Bash mark of level SP.

+* A character with a Bash mark rolls with the Disadivantage modifier.

+* The Bash mark wears off in the end of the target's next turn.

+#### Strong Kick

+* Roll for: Strength

+* The maximum range is equal to 1m

+* If the SP is higher than the target's Toughness, the target gets pushed by a distance equal to the SP subtracted by the target's Toughness, in meters.

+* The path of the push is defined by the kicker.

+* If a collision happens, the characters involved in the collision receive 1 damage, each.

+* The maximum number of colliding characters is 2.

 #### Provoke

 * Roll for: Volition